- March 29, 2022

 Many of the representations made and marketing materials provided to brokerage firm customers were unsubstantiated and without any attending ruling from the Internal Revenue Services (IRS) that those investments would be afforded advantageous tax treatment.

-If you have invested in a conservation easement currently under audit by the IRS, please contact the Wolper Law Firm at 800.931.8452 for a free, confidential consultation to discuss your legal options.
+If you have invested in a conservation easement currently under audit by the IRS, please contact the Wolper Law Firm, P.A. at 800.931.8452 for a free, confidential consultation to discuss your legal options.

 What Are Conservation Easements?